-Smith & Wesson’s M&P pistol line has earned a reputation over the last few years as a reliable, simple, and comfortable handgun for any duty, sport, and self defense need.
+Smith & Wesson’s M&P pistol line has earned a reputation over the last few years as a reliable, simple and comfortable handgun for any duty, sport or self-defense need.
 The M&P9 Compact model further specializes in the defensive role, making it one of the best buys on the market today.

-The S&W M&P9c is a compact, semi-automatic 9mm pistol.
+The S&W M&P9c is a compact, semiautomatic 9mm pistol.
 It weighs less than 22 ounces and carries 12 rounds per magazine.
 It is striker-fired and includes a variety of standard and optional safeties.
-At only 4.3″ tall, and with a 3.5″ barrel it is a breeze to conceal.
+At only 4.3 inches tall, and with a 3.5-inch barrel it is a breeze to conceal.

 Ergonomics and Controls

-The great strength of the M&P9 Compact is its simplicity and comfort.
-All of the pistol’s lines and corners are smoothed and there are no sharp edges.
-It does not feel blocky.
-It’s a very friendly pistol for concealed carry.
+The M&P9 Compact’s greatest strength is its simplicity and comfort.
+With its smooth lines and corners, there are no sharp edges and it does not feel blocky.
 The grip angle is what most shooters consider normal, and the backstrap shape is a smooth curve.

-The M&P9c’s grip straps are replaceable, and each pistol includes three size options.
-The small size is very thin and merely follows the contours of the handle.
-The large size adds a nice amount of palmswell and adds a bit of depth and texture for the web of your hand.
+The M&P9c’s grip straps are replaceable and each pistol includes three size options.
+The small size is very thin and merely follows the contours of the grip.
+The large size adds a nice amount of palm swell and a bit of depth and texture for the web of your hand.
 The medium splits the difference in size without the extra web portion at the top.
 I like the medium grip strap best.
 The size is right for my palm, and it provides just enough contact for the heel of my support hand.

 Each of the safeties on the basic model are passive, meaning that pulling the trigger to the rear disengages each one before firing the pistol.
-Since no other external controls need to be operated in order to fire the gun, the user is free to focus on getting the pistol up and making good hits.
-The trigger on the M&P line is not mushy like many other striker-fired pistols and it’s easy to shoot well.
-For those that are interested, there are drop-in aftermarket parts that will make the M&P trigger the best in its class of striker-fired guns.
+You are free to focus on getting the pistol up and making good hits, since no other external controls are necessary to fire the gun.
+The trigger on the M&P line is not mushy like many other striker-fired pistols and it is easy to shoot well.
+For those who are interested, there are drop-in aftermarket parts that will make the M&P trigger the best in its class of striker-fired guns.

-The magazine release is a good size and it’s easy to operate.
-The slide stop/release is textured and contoured making it easy to use to either lock the slide back or release it with the thumb.
+The magazine release is a good size and is easy to operate.
+The textured and contoured slide stop/release makes locking the slide back or releasing it with your thumb easy.
 The slide stop is ambidextrous and the magazine release is reversible, making the M&P an excellent choice for left-handed shooters.
-The grasping grooves on the rear of the slide are the best design I’ve seen.
-They’re attractive, low profile, and provide excellent grip.
-The dust cover area of the frame features a picatinny-style rail for attaching compact lights or lasers.
+The grasping grooves on the rear of the slide are the best design I have seen.
+They are attractive, low profile, and provide excellent grip.
+The dust cover area of the frame features a Picatinny-style rail for attaching compact lights or lasers.

 Each M&Pc comes with two magazines.
-One mag will have a flush-fit baseplate while the other will have an extended base that S&W calls the Finger Rest.
-I’m not a fan of having my little finger wrap under the butt of the magazine, so for each of the extra mags I order, I’ll be getting them with the Finger Rest.
+One mag has a flush-fit baseplate while the other has an extended base that S&W calls the Finger Rest.
+I’m not a fan of having my little finger wrap under the butt of the magazine, so for each extra magazine I order, I will get them with the Finger Rest.

 Smith & Wesson obviously put a lot of thought into the safety options of the M&P lineup.
-All M&P pistols include a trigger safety, a firing pin block, a loaded chamber witness hole, and a sear disconnect lever for safe disassembly.
-A trigger safety prevents the gun from firing unless the trigger is pulled.
-The M&P’s is the best feeling trigger safety design available because it gives a flat trigger face as opposed to a split face with a centered safety lever.
-The firing pin block protects against even accidental discharge due to mechanical failure and the loaded chamber witness hole allows you to easily verify the status of the pistol at a glance.
+All M&P pistols include a trigger safety, a firing pin block, a loaded chamber window, and a sear disconnect lever for safe disassembly.
+Because of the trigger safety, unless you pull the trigger, the gun will not fire.
+The M&P9c’s safety feels best to me because it gives a flat trigger face as opposed to a split face with a centered safety lever.
+The firing pin block protects against accidental discharge due to mechanical failure and the loaded chamber witness hole allows you to verify easily the status of the pistol at a glance.

-I’m most impressed by the safety built into the takedown procedure of the M&P. Everyone should know to make sure that a weapon is empty and clear before disassembly.
-Yet every few months we hear of a negligent discharge during pistol disassembly because the user “thought it was unloaded”.
+When taking down the M&P, the built-in safety impresses me.
+Everyone should know to make sure that a gun is empty and clear before disassembly.
+Yet every few months we hear of a negligent discharge during pistol disassembly because the user “thought it was unloaded.”
 S&W has attempted to combat this issue with smart engineering.
-In order to disassemble the M&P the slide must be retracted and locked to the rear before the takedown lever can be rotated down.
-If there had been a round in the chamber, retracting the slide would remove it.
-Another safety feature is built in at this point.
-With the slide locked back, you can reach a little finger or tool into the ejection port to lower the sear disconnect lever.
+The M&P will not disassemble without retracting the slide and locking it down to the rear.
+Only then will the takedown lever rotate down.
+If there is a round in the chamber, retracting the slide will remove it.
+With the slide locked back, you can reach into the ejection port to lower the sear disconnect lever.
 This allows you to remove the slide without requiring you to pull the trigger as you do with most other striker-fired guns.
 To restate what should be obvious: any firearm disassembly must begin with clearing the weapon.
-I just appreciate that S&W have taken steps to fool proof this procedure for the M&P line.
+I appreciate that S&W took steps to foolproof this procedure for the M&P line.

 The M&P9c is easily one of the most durable pistols ever made.
-The metal parts are all stainless steel and the external metal gets treated with S&W’s super-hard Melonite process and blackened.
-The M&P is known to routinely outlast many other duty-style pistols in high round count training environments and the design’s reputation is such that it is now one of the few pistols that are expected not to have any issues in those extreme conditions.
-The fact is that the M&P will outshoot and outlast most of its owners.
-Because of this reputation, and the fact that more and more police departments are switching to M&Ps from their other polymer-framed guns, aftermarket parts and accessories are getting easier and easier to find.
-If you’re in the market for a compact pistol, the M&P9 Compact really should be the first thing you check out.
+The metal parts are all stainless steel, treated with S&W’s super-hard Melonite process and blackened.
+The M&P routinely outlasts many other duty-style pistols in high round-count training environments.
+The design’s reputation is such that it is one of the few pistols you can expect not to have issues with in extreme conditions.
+The fact is the M&P will outshoot and outlast most of its owners.
+Because of this reputation, and the fact more and more police departments are switching to M&Ps from their other polymer-framed guns, aftermarket parts and accessories are getting easier and easier to find.
+If you are in the market for a compact pistol, the M&P9 Compact really should be the first thing you check out.